Lentil nut loaf vegan, versatile & rather delicious

 Pile it all into a loaf tin and bake at 180c for a good half an hour.
 Enjoy hot or cold, either is good.
 We had ours with sweet potato chips and coleslaw.

-The obvious things to flex are the vegetables.
+The obvious things to flex in a lentil loaf are the vegetables.
 Add more of them; roast a general mix of root vegetables before mixing them in; use fennel and celery: swede and parsnip: make it all mushroom, ordinary or a mixture.
 Or shred some greens – kale, savoy, Brussels or spring greens: use spring onions from the garden; beetroot and fennel.
-Whatever you fancy using or have in.

 Stuffing mix is just seasoned dried breadcrumbs with some herbs, so easy to swap for breadcrumbs and use some herbs, or not.
 You could use gluten free bread if you need to avoid gluten.